genexuslabs/web-controls-library/src/components/edit/readme.md

 be customized using `trigger-text` and `trigger-class` attributes, or adding a child element with `slot="trigger-content"` attribute to specify the content inside the trigger button.

-#### triggerClass

-string

-A CSS class to set as the trigger button class.

 #### triggerText